CloudLabsAI-Azure/Enterprise-Agentic-AI-with-Microsoft-Agent-Framework/exercise-5.md

    ![](./media/ss-92.png)

 1. Now, under monitoring from left menu, select **Metrics**.
-You can explore the custom metrics whih are published through span.
+You can explore the custom metrics which are published through span.

    ![](./media/ss-93.png)